Brazil prosecutors file appeal against BHP, Vale dam compensation deal

-SAO PAULO (Reuters) - Brazilian federal prosecutors on Thursday filed a lawsuit contesting a compensation package for victims from a 2015 collapsed dam jointly owned by mining giants BHP BHP.AX and Vale VALE3.SA, arguing that the package is far too low.
+SAO PAULO, Oct 29 (Reuters) - Brazilian federal prosecutors have filed a lawsuit contesting a compensation package for victims from a 2015 collapsed dam jointly owned by mining giants BHP and Vale, arguing that the package is far too low.

 The move comes after prosecutors earlier this month accused the two companies of colluding with a lawyer to reduce compensation for the victims and interfere with a landmark lawsuit against BHP in the UK.